 Begun in the summer of 2010, Lexington’s Interfaith Garden, located near the Battle Green in Lexington Center, provides over a ton of free produce to local food pantries and hunger relief programs.
 Volunteers of all ages from over fourteen faith communities work and learn together while planting, tending and harvesting organically grown produce.
+Over time, the garden’s yields have increased, most notably with the addition of bees.

 The Interfaith Garden is also growing community – between the faith communities who are working beside one another in the garden and with our good neighbors who receive the food from the garden.